Lo Kwan Yee

 Lo Kwan Yee (盧均宜 (lou^{4} gwan^{1} ji^{4}), born 9 October 1984) is a former Hong Kong professional footballer who played as a midfielder or a right back and a current football coach.
-He is currently the assistant coach of Hong Kong Premier League club Rangers.

 Club career

 Rangers

 Lo broke into the Rangers first team at only 15 years old.
 He made his first-team debut as a substitute in Rangers' 1–0 win at home to Kitchee on 14 August 2000, scoring the match winner in the 88th minute.
 The midfielder became the youngest-ever player to play in the First Division at 15 years and 309 days.

 Kitchee

 On 2 July 2007, Lo signed for Kitchee after his 8-year spell with Rangers, signing a one-year deal, with an option of another one-year extension.
 He was given the number 12 shirt.

 On 2 September 2007, Lo made his league debut for Kitchee against rivals South China, ending in a 2–1 victory.
 Lo suffered from hepatitis after the match and was kept out of first-team action for eight weeks.
 Lo then scored a goal in the Senior Shield Final 2007–08 against Eastern on 23 December 2007, which eventually ended in a 3–1 victory for Eastern.

 In the 2010–11 season, Lo played as right back for Kitchee.
 On 23 September 2010, in the 6:0 win over HKFC, Lo was kicked in the head from goalkeeper Rudolf Karel Hollaender after scoring the second goal and had to be substituted.
 He received two stitches on his left ear.
 At the end of the season, he helped the club win the league title by 1 point over South China.
 This was the club's first league title in 47 years, allowing the club to compete in the 2011 Barclays Asia Trophy and 2012 AFC Cup.

 Ken Ng of Kitchee announced on 2 August 2011 that he has taken disciplinary action against Lo for playing in a local soccer game without the club's consent, by stripping him of the club's captaincy.
 Further actions may follow.

 On 26 May 2018, Lo made his final appearance for Kitchee as the club won the 2017–18 Hong Kong FA Cup.